XYZfinal/tetrisAI/README.md

 2020-09-14: Added selection of best potential moves based on evaluator

 2020-09-20: Added function that gets the moves for a block to be placed into designated coordinates in maximax.py

+2020-09-30：Debugged previous code and assembled everything into a first working prototype (included video for demonstration)